MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mdo-redirection.md

 - Microsoft 365 Defender
 - Defender for Office 365

-This article explains how to route accounts to the Microsoft 365 security center by enabling automatic redirection from the former Microsoft Defender for Endpoint portal (securitycenter.windows.com or securitycenter.microsoft.com), to the Microsoft 365 security center (security.microsoft.com).
+This article explains how to route accounts to the Microsoft 365 security center by enabling automatic redirection from the former Microsoft Security and Compliance Center (protection.office.comv or securitycenter.microsoft.com), to the Microsoft 365 security center (security.microsoft.com).

 >[!NOTE]
 > Portal redirection capability is available for Office 365 E5 and Microsoft Defender for Office P2 customers only